Sciensano-Healthdata/HdBe-FHIR-R4-CBB/profiling-guidelines.md

 The FHIR conformance resources will be created based on the healthdata.be CBBs.

 #### Use case specific models<a name="usecasespecificmodels"></a>
 Use cases and exchange patterns use and potentially refine the healthdata.be CBBs information model to specific situations or applications.
 Use case specific profiles shall only be derived from the HdBe-profiles to further restrict or enhance these profiles for a specific use case.
-We do not create derived profiles for the sole purpose of keeping referential integrity.
+We do not create derived profiles if its sole purpose is keeping referential integrity.

 ### Associating the logical definition to StructureDefinitions <a name="associatingthelogicaldefinitiontostructuredefinitions"></a>
 Any StructureDefinition that profiles a Resource does so because there is some kind of logical definition "dictating" how.
 Profiles SHALL have a traceable relationship with their logical counterpart(s).